syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Columns.md

 ## Customize Items Count Text

-You can customize the Items count text using the property `TotalCount.Text`.
+You can customize the Items count text using the property `Text` of `TotalCount`.

 The following code example describes the above behavior.